rwtodd/rwtodd.github.io/_posts/2020/2020-06-08-upper-for-lower.md

 That's a perfect example of how a design gets less coherent as small decisions accrete over time.

-## A Tangent  ##
+## An Extended Tangent  ##

-Thinking about the sequence of events as formatting options accumulated made me curious about when `date` got formatting options in the first place.
+Thinking about the sequence of events made me curious about when `date` got formatting options in the first place.
+I started looking through historical source archives.
 Here are the ones I checked:

 | Version                 | Date | Formatting?       |
 |-------------------------|------|-------------------|